vmadalik/ACI_Vetr_Fixes/readme.md

  4. If not enabled, prompts the user to enable it.
  5. Enables Rogue Endpoint Control if the user agrees.

-# 4. Gloabl - Enable Port tracking.
+# 4. Global - Enable Port tracking.
 # Flow of code:
  1. Ensure Port Tracking is enabled in Global Fabric Policies
  2. If not enabled, prompt the user to enable it